 SUBSTANTIAL IMPROVEMENT - means any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which equals or exceeds 50 percent of the market value of the structure before "start of construction" of the improvement.
-This includes structures which have incurred "substantial damage", regardless of the actual repair work performed.
-The term does not, however, include either:

-- 1. Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary conditions or - 2.
-Any alteration of a "historic structure", provided that the alteration will not preclude the structure's continued designation as a "historic structure."
+This term includes structures which have incurred "substantial damage", regardless of the actual repair work performed.
+The term does not, however, include either: (1) Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions or (2) Any alteration of a "historic structure", provided that the alteration will not preclude the structure's continued designation as a "historic structure."

-VARIANCE - is a grant of relief to a person from the requirement of this ordinance when specific enforcement would result in unnecessary hardship.
-A variance, therefore, permits construction or development in a manner otherwise prohibited by this ordinance.
+VARIANCE - means a grant of relief by a community from the terms of a floodplain management regulation.
 (For full requirements see Section 60.6 of the National Flood Insurance Program regulations.)